Angela Rippon: Television and radio

 In September 2022, Rippon provided analysis on the Australian television broadcaster Seven Network's coverage of the death and state funeral of Elizabeth II as a royal commentator.
 She has been a stand-in presenter on GB News, first alongside Eamonn Holmes on the breakfast programme, and then on Alastair Stewart and Friends.
+She regularly stands-in for the Sunday with Michael Portillo slot on GB News, and in 2026, discussed the Labour Party Conference with guest contributors.

 In August 2023, it was announced that she would be taking part in the twenty-first series of Strictly Come Dancing, more than thirty years after hosting the original version of the show Come Dancing.
 Rippon, who turned 79 whilst participating in the series, is the oldest contestant in the show's history.

 Books

 In the early 1980s, Rippon put her name to a series of ghost-written children's books about a character called "Victoria Plum" that was published by Purnell and Sons.
 Victoria Plum was a tree fairy in "the Great Wood".
 Merchandise and a Christmas annual were released following the second series.
 In 1982, she wrote a book Mark Phillips, the Man and His Horses, about the Princess Royal's then husband.
 Rippon has since written keep-fit guides for older people, including Stay Active, Stay Supple, Stay Healthy.